-Managing Editor-There's no necessity for that, sir, the New York morning papers are all here.-Texas Sift-
+Managing Editor-There's no necessity for that, sir, the New York mornlike it."
+And here, too, were Charlotte ing papers are all here.-Texas Sift-

 We will forfeit \$1,000 if any of our published testimonials are proven to be not genuine.
 The Piso Co., Warren, Pa.